drywaters/anthology/README.md

 ## Deployment notes

-* **Docker**: the repository includes a multi-stage `Dockerfile` that builds the Go binary into a distroless image.
-Copy `web/` assets into a separate static hosting solution (such as an nginx container) for production.
+* **Docker**: the repository includes a multi-stage `Docker/Dockerfile` that compiles the Go API and Angular app, packaging both the binary and `web/dist` assets into a single Alpine image.
+Copy the built UI elsewhere if you prefer a dedicated static host.
 * **Environment management**: prefer `.env` files for local overrides (`DATA_STORE`, `DATABASE_URL`, `LOG_LEVEL`).
 Do not commit secrets.
 * **Migrations**: Ship migrations alongside deployments (e.g., run via `golang-migrate` or `psql`) before starting the API container.